frothers/Frothers-FC/content/posts/2022/frothers-winter-league-2022-game-19.md

 The Black bulls started to take the upper hand with possession, but it was to be their undoing as their centre-back got cute with the ball and got his pocket picked by **Tyler.** Driving onto goal Tyler held off the challenges and was able to slot a shot around the keeper

 > 1-0

+The Black bulls managed to get back level not too long afterwards with a great shot into the top corner.

+> 1-1

+## Halftime

+Into the break and **Milan** was off to get into a fight of his own, bedtime.

+Some classic Frothers organisation as they entered the second half with a centreback down.
+Luckily there were players who couple deputise.

+The Frothers again took the lead through a great first-time cross from **Tavis** that picked **Lance** out in the centre of the box.
+Taking a fantastic touch **Lance** had almost too much time in the box but picked out the side of the goal after making the keeper sweat.

+> 2-1

+Again, it wasn't too long afterwards that the Black Bulls were able to equalise.
+A well-weighted through-ball allowed their striker to run through and level things up.

+> 2-2

+The Black Bulls then managed to sneak themselves into the lead in the unlikeliest of avenues, off a corner.
+The vertically challenged Bulls pumped a ball right onto the keeper and then were able to sweep home the resultant bouncing ball.

+> 2-3

+Pushing hard for an equaliser the Frothers won a corner in the dying minutes.
+The corner by **Harry** found the head of **Chris** whose header was cleared off the line.
+This only went as far as **Charles** who chested it down and powered a shot home from a couple metres out to rescue a point for the Frothers.

+## Dick of the Day

+**Ryan** picks this one up for getting a personal dressing down by the ref for asking how much he had been paid off.
+This was followed up with **Ryan** claiming all the offsides were incorrect, especially those in our favour.